-SFI field crews build high quality, field erected stainless steel tanks in excess of 600,000 gallons on-site at customer locations.
+SFI field crews build high quality, field erected stainless steel tanks up to 750,000 gallons on-site at customer locations.
 We provide strategic on-site fabrication solutions for projects of all levels of complexity.
 Whether it’s a tank built inside an existing structure or if the tank is too large to ship, our field crews can handle it.

 We build field fabricated storage tanks and equipment:

 - In restricted areas, where scaffolding and/or cranes can’t be used

 - For customers in a diverse group of industries

 - Across the US and some foreign countries

 - In remote geographical areas

 SFI is ASME certified to not only build new equipment, but also make modifications and repairs.
 These services include:

 - Make repairs as required or replace if necessary